libssh2/libssh2/docs/INSTALL-CMAKE.md

 You still have to make libssh2 available on your system first.
 You can install it in the traditional way shown above, but you do not have to.
-Instead you can build it, which will export its location to the user [package registry](https://cmake.org/cmake/help/v3.18/manual/cmake-packages.7.html#package-registry) where `find_package` will find it.
+Instead you can build it, which exports its location to the user [package registry](https://cmake.org/cmake/help/v3.18/manual/cmake-packages.7.html#package-registry) where `find_package` finds it.

 You can even combine the two steps using a so-called ['superbuild' project](https://www.kitware.com/main/wp-content/uploads/2016/01/kitware_quarterly1009.pdf)